Chris-Whiteley/corporate-party-organizer/README.md

 ## Future Improvements

 - **Guest Name**: Is this enough to identify a guest?
 Could get duplication using just their name.
+- **Guest and friends can only have one table**: This could be a limitation for a large group if they could fit in over more than one table.
 - **Can only do one party**: Currently Can only set up one party.
 What if you want to organise more than one.
 Perhaps have ability to set up more than one party and specify the location (venue) and date.
 Then tables would be for a particular venue.
 A party would have a date and a venue.
 Also perhaps have the ability to create invites.
 This would make the application more complicated and the table primary keys would change.
 Alternatively, add the extra party information as configuration and just run up a new microservice.
+- **Table Plan**: Could provide visual layout of the tables for guests to decide which table they would like.